December marks the onset of the winter season in

 Sunshine

-In December, the average sunshine is 8.2h.
+In Mumbai, the average sunshine in December is 8.2h.

 UV index